How to get more protein into your diet

 You do not just need to derive your protein from meat or protein shakes.
-There are a number of protein snacks available, many of which are even suitable for vegans.
+There are many protein snacks available, many of which are even suitable for vegans.

-You can also increase your protein intake by adding a range of different beans, pulses and nuts to your diet.
-These are a cornerstone of adding protein to a diet for vegans and vegetarians, for those who eat meat incorporating these into your diet just means you are able to take on more protein.
+You can also increase your protein intake by adding a range of different beans, pulses, and nuts to your diet.
+These are a cornerstone of adding protein to a diet for vegans and vegetarians, for those who eat meat incorporating these into your diet means you can take on more protein.

 Part of your nutrition plan, especially if you are trying to get more protein into your diet, might be to look at meal planning.
-Specifically planning and preparing the number of meals you are going to have each day.
+Specifically planning and preparing the many meals you are going to have each day.

-If you are looking at building muscle mass and following a regime focussed on bodybuilding you might find that you need to eat more throughout the day.
+If you are looking at building muscle mass and following a regime focused on bodybuilding, you might find that you need to eat more throughout the day.
 Preparing meals the day before can help you to stick to a regime more closely.
 This might involve setting time aside each day to prepare ingredients.
-Depending on how many meals and your dietary requirements this could take a fairly long time to do so ensuring meal prep can fit into your daily routine is key to making sure you can stick to a plan.
+Depending on how many meals and your dietary requirements this could take a reasonably long time to do so ensuring meal prep can fit into your daily routine is key to making sure you can stick to a plan.

 Knowing you have food to eat and knowing the set times for your meals can help avoid snacking and ensure you maintain a balanced diet based on your nutrition plan.
-You should also look at a variety in your meals.
+It would help if you also looked at a variety in your meals.
 Aim for the same nutritional benefits but mix up ingredients and flavours whenever you can.
 This can be invaluable in a long-term plan, getting bored of the same mix of ingredients day in and day out can make it much harder to resist slipping from your nutrition plan and make it harder to hit your overall fitness goals.

-Whenever you change your diet, especially to try and help meet a fitness goal, it is important to ensure you get the right advice.
-If you are ever unsure about what role nutrition should play in your fitness plans it is worthwhile talking to your GP, personal trainer or even seeing if your gym has a nutritionist, to get advice and point yourself in the right direction.
+Whenever you change your diet to try and help meet a fitness goal, it is vital to ensure you get the right advice.
+Suppose you are ever unsure about what role nutrition should play in your fitness plans.
+In that case, it is worthwhile talking to your GP, personal trainer, or even seeing if your gym has a nutritionist, to get advice and point yourself in the right direction.

 If you quote information from this page in your work, then the reference for this page is: